The Stoned Ape Theory

 However, some proponents argue that the consumption of psilocybin mushrooms and other entheogenic substances can help to expand consciousness and enhance cognitive abilities in humans--- such as promote creativity, problem-solving, and spiritual growth, and that they may have therapeutic benefits for a range of mental health conditions.

-In my practice, we are currently using ketamine to enhance and speed up the benefits of psychotherapy
+At Integrative Psych, we are currently using ketamine to enhance and speed up the benefits of psychotherapy.

-I would caution that the use of such substances can also have negative effects, including the potential for psychological distress, paranoia, and other adverse reactions.
+I would caution that using such substances can also have negative effects, including the potential for psychological distress, paranoia, and other adverse reactions.